FormidableLabs/nuka-carousel/README.md

 #### autoGenerateStyleTag
 `React.PropTypes.bool`

 When set to `true`, it will generate a `style` tag to help ensure images are displayed properly.
+Set to `false` if you don't want or need the style tag generated.
 Defaults to `true`.

 #### autoplay